 A Top-Down Experiment in Co-Creation in Greater Paris ~

 Can Literary Events use Co-Creation to Challenge Stigmatisation? ~ Christina Horvath

 When Co-Creation meets Art for Social Change: The Street Beats Band ~ Juliet Carpenter

 Co-Creation and Social Transformation: A Tough Issue for Research ~ Jim Segers

 We Can Make: Co-Creating Knowledge and Products with Local Communities ~ Martha King, Melissa Mean and Roz Stewart-Hall

 Innovative Collaborative Policy Development: Casa Fluminense and Rio’s Public Agenda Challenges ~ Inés Álvarez-Gortari, Vitor Mihessen and Ben Spencer

-Artist-researcher Collaborations in Co-Creation: Redesigning Favela Tourism around Graffiti ~ Leandro Rodrigues aka Tick and Christina Horvath
+Artist-Researcher Collaborations in Co-Creation: Redesigning Favela Tourism around Graffiti ~ Leandro Rodrigues and Christina Horvath

 Capturing the Impact of Co-Creation: Poetry and Street Art in Iztapalapa ~ Joanne Davies, Eliana Osorio Saez,